neo4j-devtools/relate/documentation/RFCs/relate-api/relate-api.rfc.md

     - As smooth as `gcloud` or `heroku` or `gh`

 These deliverables are enabled through an underlying JavaScript library (the "toolkit") that allows for programmatically interacting with the Neo4j platform.
-In this context, "platform" is defined as the collection of Accounts (Local, Aura), Services (IDMS, User data, Graph Apps), and Tools (drivers, graphql server, plugins).
+In this context, "platform" is defined as the collection of Accounts (Local, Aura), Services (IDaaS, User data storage, Graph Apps), and Tools (drivers, graphql server, plugins).
 The basis of the toolkit is a collection of modules, providers, microservices, et al. that can readily be composed into an application using a Dependency Injection framework.
 This enables us to ship modular, extensible, and scalable code that is easy for consumers to discover and adopt.
 Further it allows us to deliver, support, and extend above mentioned deliverables in a controlled and efficient manner.

+Some specific details we'd like to highlight:

+-   Inside `@daedalus` all entity (Account, DBMS, DB, Graph) instances have a unique ID, as well as a unique name (by namespace), this to facilitate both user and programmatic access.
+-   The API should be semantically the same regardless of if you are using the Programmatic, GraphQL, or CLI APIs
+-   The concept of Accounts make it easy to protect sensitive information such credentials, and provide a clear chain of trust.
+-   Dependency Injection and typed language reduce the possibility of a host of bugs and exceptions, as well as providing an established pragma for extending applications.

 ## A note on nomenclature